packpaul/chess4net/Readme.txt

 Socket version:
   Extract the archive to desired folder on your computer.

+Skype plug-in:
+  There're two options.
+You can either install from installation package or download an archive and extract it to a desired folder on your computer.

 Miranda plug-in:
   Extract archive to the Miranda Plugins directory and re/start Miranda.